 - Point-to-point distribution is common when specialized and specific one-time orders have to be satisfied, which often creates less-than-full-load as well as empty backhaul problems.
 The logistical requirements of such a structure are minimal, but at the expense of efficiency.

-- Corridor structures of distribution often link high density agglomerations with services such as the landbridge where container trains link seaboards.
-Traffic along the corridor can be loaded or unloaded at local / regional distribution centers, acting as load centers in this distribution system.
+- Corridor structures of distribution often link high-density agglomerations with services such as the landbridge where container trains link seaboards.
+Traffic along the corridor can be loaded or unloaded at local/regional distribution centers, acting as load centers in this distribution system.

 - Hub-and-spoke networks have mainly emerged with air freight distribution and with high throughput distribution centers favored by parcel services.
 Such a structure is made possible only if the hub has the capacity to handle large amounts of time-sensitive consignments.
 The logistical requirements of a hub-and-spoke structure are consequently extensive as efficiency is dominantly derived at the hub’s terminal.
 Commonly, a major distribution center located at the hub will have privileged access to a terminal.

 - Routing networks tend to use circuits where freight can be transshipped from one route to the other at specific hubs.
 Inter-range networks characterizing many container shipping services are relevant examples of relatively fixed routing distribution networks.
-Achieving flexible routing is a complex network strategy requiring a high level of logistical integration as routes and hubs are shifting depending on anticipated variations of the integrated freight transport demand.
-Flexible routing is mostly used in last mile parcels services where the routing of delivery trucks is depending on a shifting demand landscape.
+Achieving flexible routing is a complex network strategy requiring a high level of logistical integration as routes and hubs shift depending on anticipated variations of the integrated freight transport demand.
+Flexible routing is mostly used in last mile parcel services where the routing of delivery trucks is depending on a shifting demand landscape.